drolevar/mdview/docs/installing.md

 1. Download the latest `mdview-X.Y.Z.zip` from the [Releases](https://github.com/drolevar/mdview/releases) page.
-2. In Total Commander, open the `.zip` (Ctrl+PageDown on it) or drag it onto a panel.
+2. In Total Commander, open the `.zip`.
 3. Total Commander detects the bundled `pluginst.inf` and prompts to install the plugin.
 Accept.
 4. Total Commander copies the matching binary into its plugin